-Favourable working capital movements increased the cashflow generated from operations compared to EBITDA.
+Performance in 2023Favourable working capital movements increased the cashflow generated from operations compared to EBITDA.

-Free cash flow conversion1
+Free cash flow conversion

 Net cash generated from operating activities including capital expenditure expressed as a percentage of Adjusted EBITDA.

 Capital expenditure and tax payments offset the impact of favourable working capital movements on the cashflow generated from operations compared to EBITDA.